ContinuumIO/anaconda-package-data/README.md

   - `s3://anaconda-package-data/conda/[year]/[month]/[year]-[month]-[day].parquet`

+## Known Issues

+There are some known gaps in the dataset, and Anaconda.org data doesn't appear in the data set until April 2017.
+See [KNOWN_ISSUES.md](KNOWN_ISSUES.md) for more details.

 ## Updates

 This data will be updated approximately monthly.
 Note that we may revise historical data if processing issues are discovered, or to add additional data (like new Anaconda.org channels).
-We will update the [CHANGE_LOG] when new or revised data is posted.
+We will update the [change log](CHANGE_LOG.MD) when new or revised data is posted.

 ## License

-This data is provided as-is, with no warranty.
-See [LICENSE.txt](LICENSE.txt) for more information.
+This dataset is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+We are offering this data to help the community understand the usage of conda packages, but with no warranty.
+If you use this data, please acknowledge Anaconda as the source and link back to this Github repository.

 ## Feedback